operator-framework/catalogd/docs/fetching-catalog-contents.md

 ## On cluster

-When making a request for the complete contents of the `operatorhubio` `ClusterCatalog` from within the cluster, clients would combine `status.baseURL` with the desired API service and issue an HTTP GET request for the URL.
+When making a request for the complete contents of the `operatorhubio` `ClusterCatalog` from within the cluster, clients would combine `status.urls.base` with the desired API service and issue an HTTP GET request for the URL.

-For example, to receive the complete catalog data for the `operatorhubio` catalog indicated above, the client would append the service point designator `v1/all`, like:
+For example, to receive the complete catalog data for the `operatorhubio` catalog indicated above, the client would append the service point designator `api/v1/all`, like:

 `https://catalogd-service.olmv1-system.svc/catalogs/operatorhubio/api/v1/all`.